Asymptote/CarND-Behavioral-Clonning/writeup_template.md

 Since it the data is now normal, I proceeded with training the new Model.

+**Cropping:**

+Model was further enhanced by adding Cropping layer, which removed the 70 pixel rows form top and 25 pixel rows from bottom.
+**Top 70:** Because the top includes the environment like trees and sky, which are not necessary and is a hurdle to make model more rebust.
+**Bottom 25:** Because it includes the car bonnet, which remains static.

+This further reduced the strain on memory requirements.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I modified the model and added dropout layers.